Kill Process

 403 Forbidden

-Returned when the process cannot be killed due to insufficient permissions (EPERM error).
+Returned when the process cannot be killed due to insufficient permissions (EPERM error).- Process is owned by another user

 - Process requires elevated privileges to terminate